repalash/supabase-cf-project-starter/Readme.md

 Using it as a dependency or a submodule makes it possible to upgrade the worker code easily, but makes it harder to modify the worker code to suit your needs.

 Note: This is a very simple project and could serve as a starting point.
 But this in no way is a complete production ready system, and requires considerable work on the frontend.

+Note: Good knowledge of postgreSQL, supabase and cloudflare workers is required to use this project.

 ## Database